rumeshnw/fxCalculator/README.md

      USD 200 in JPY ==> USD 200 = JPY 23990

-If system cannot calculate the exchange rate for the give Base/Term currency combination, following message will be displayed.
+If system cannot calculate the exchange rate for the given Base/Term currency combination, following message will be displayed.

 `Unable to find Rate for <base currency>/<term currency>`